patrickjwoods/blog/_posts/2015-08-09-startup-positioning-why-does-share-of-wallet-matter.markdown

 Were the Redbirds to consider their positioning statement, describing themselves as "the top AAA baseball team in Memphis" would not be useful.
 Indeed, there are no other pro baseball teams in the market.
 They're the best by default.
 A straightforward description, then, is irrelevant, and provides no opportunity for further brand development.
 For that reason, a broader description is more ideal.

-In the case of the Redbirds, a more strategic brand description might look something like "The Memphis Redbirds are the the family entertainment destination..."
+In the case of the Redbirds, a more strategic brand description might look something like "The Memphis Redbirds are the family entertainment destination..."

 In this way, we've reframed the Redbirds as a purveyor of family-friendly entertainment, which is much more compelling than describing them simply as a baseball team.